 Common shares are classified as equity.
-Transaction costs directly attributable to the issue of common shares and stock options are recognized as a deduction from equity, net of any tax effects.
+Transaction costs directly attributable to the issue of common shares are recognized as a deduction from equity.

 The company has adopted a residual value method with respect to the measurement of shares and warrants issued as units.
 The residual value method first allocates value to the more easily measurable component based on fair value and then the residual value, if any, to the less easily measurable component.
 The fair value of the common shares issued was determined to be the more easily measurable component and were valued at their fair value, as determined by the closing price on the announcement date.
 The balance, if any, was allocated to the attached warrants.